 Living in a studio apartment can seem daunting from a design perspective — you’ve just got one open room to sleep, live and eat in.
 So how do you make it a functional small space on a budget?
 In this episode of The Home Primp, Chatelaine Home Editor Alexandra Gater sets out to make over a studio apartment — using only Ikea furniture.

 This small studio apartment is tiny — as in around 400 sq.ft. tiny.
 The tenant didn’t want to sacrifice comfort (who would!) but having a queen-sized bed meant that a couch wouldn’t fit.
 And, because the apartment was completely open, there was no designated space for an entryway or dining area.

 The small space makeover:

 Gater took a trip to Ikea for some small-space ideas and left with lots of furniture to hack.
-Watch as she turns a mirror into a wall light, jazzes up a stool (that doubles as a side table) with chalk paint and makes an entryway organizer out of a spice rack.
+Watch as she turns a mirror into a wall light (inspired by this genius light hack!), jazzes up a stool (that doubles as a side table) with chalk paint and makes an entryway organizer out of a spice rack.
 One perfect trick for small spaces is to style the bed like a couch when you’re not sleeping in it — Gater takes you through how.
 Plus, a single Ikea shelf is the perfect way to divide the living space and even creates a little space for an entryway.

 Watch the full transformation, above.